Health Watch Home

 Nurses are responsible for 86% of all interceptions of medical errors.
 Leape, JAMA, 1995

-Read what the Massachusetts Nursing Association as to why mandatory nursing staffing ratios are needed.
+Read what the Massachusetts Nursing Association states about as to why mandatory nursing staffing ratios are needed.
 View Statement

 How to obtain data on the adequacy of nurse staffing.

-Hospital RN sand LPNs Full Time Employees (FTEs) can be obtained from the American Hospital Directory. www.ahd.com This number does not include temporary staffing nurses and the age of the data my vary by over a year.
+The number of hospital RNs, LPNs , and Full-time Employees (FTEs) at facilities can be obtained from the American Hospital Directory. www.ahd.com This number does not include temporary staffing nurses, and the age of the data may vary by over a year.
 The number will also vary between hospitals depending upon the intensity of service they provide.
-For example, hospitals with Cardio-Vascular Surgery will have more nursing staffing per hospital bed than a small rural hospital.
+For example, hospitals with Cardiovascular Surgery will have more nursing staffing per hospital bed than a small rural hospital.

 Pressure Sores and Ulcers, an indicator of adequate nursing staff.